O JARGON BUSTER

 - Forest

-but occasionally an orienteering forest may have no trees at all!
+too, but occasionally an orienteering forest may have no

 - Form line

-contour line, it does not indicate a vertical separation of one contour interval from the adjacent contour
+does not indicate a vertical separation of one contour interval from the

 - FROLICS